MangledMouse/KingmakerCustomSpellsMod/README.md

 CowWithHat's Custom Spells mod

-This spell adds the following spells from PnP:
+This mod adds the following spells from PnP:

 Suggestion,
 Suggestion, Mass,